jmlivingston/snowpack-multi-framework/README.md

 npm i @snowpack/plugin-svelte @snowpack/plugin-vue -D
 ```

+> Code has not been included here, so you can use this repo as an example.

 - Add installed plugins to snowpack.config.js.
 - Update index.html to include root elements.
 - Create components for each framework.
-(In this example, minimal "App" and a "Button" components were created for each framework.)
+(In this example, "App" and a "Button" components were created for each framework.)
 - Update index.js to include render code for each framework.
 (In this case, "App" components for each, then a simple button.)
 - Create shared state and insure it gets passed down.
-(In this case, we are using an "onChange" event and counter variable.)
+(In this case, we are passing an "onChange" function and "counter" variable.)

+## Enable GitHub Pages deployment (optional)

+- Run `npm i gh-pages -D`
+- Add deploy script in package.json

 ---